kinnara-digital-studio/kecak-workflow/docs/PluginsList_RoleManagement.md

 |**Groups**   |Groups in LDAP into the created group                    |

-The image above is the image of the fill field for the Role Group, which is fill Group ID, Roles, Users and Groups.
+The image above is the image of the fill field for the Role Group, which is filled Group ID, Roles, Users, and Groups.

 The following is an example of data filling:
 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/roleManagement_roleGroup.png" alt="roleManagement_roleGroup" />